 32 oz unsalted chicken stock or broth

-3 cups fresh baby spinach or kale, washed
+3 cups fresh chopped kale, washed

 1 tsp red pepper flakes